Rev. Fr. Thomas E. O’Sullivan

-Thomas O’Sullivan was amongst the first group of Novices to enter Kilshane, Co.
+Thomas O’Sullivan was amongst the first group of novices to enter Kilshane, Co.
 Tipperary for their Novitiate during 1933 to 1934.
-It was under the Master Fr.
-J. J. McCarthy (who became a Bishop in East Africa) Thomas O’ Sullivan next studied Theology.
+It was under master Fr.
+J. J. McCarthy (who later became a Bishop in east Africa) Thomas O’ Sullivan next studied theology.

 During his time in Rathmines he participated eagerly in sport while he encouraged many others to avail of its benefits.
 In any sporting event it was not the result that was of interest to him but the participation: he encouraged all to give of their best while he coached them or supported them while they competed.

 Fr.
 O ‘Sullivan appeared to be interested or unique in many areas: he could turn his hand to anything: then master it.
-He owned a motor – bike.
-He obtained a Pilot’s Licence that he made great use of.
-He travelled world – wide as he participated in a well – earned vacation or participated in summer courses while he discovered the local areas.
+He owned a motor-bike.
+He obtained a pilot’s license that he made great use of.
+He travelled world-wide as he participated in a well-earned vacation or participated in summer courses while he discovered the local areas.

 During a holiday in Ireland between 1949 to 1950 (besides his studies at Blackrock) Fr.
 O ‘Sullivan revived the cricket team in the college also coached the students during his free time.
 It was reported that he brought delight to any group he participated in.

 He was the most obvious choice when a secretary was required for the Apostolic Nuntiature.

 As a speaker of eight languages amongst his other gifts: he was a musician: he played the piano, trumpet plus viola.
 Shortly before his demise he sent for a copy of the anthology of Irish poems he had used when a student namely Fíon na Filíochta’as he liked to recite Irish poetry in his spare moments.